jiweigang1/janito/docs/guides/using.md

-# 🚀 Using Janito: Quickstart & Basic Usage
+# Using Janito: Quickstart & Basic Usage

-This guide shows you how to start using Janito after installation.
-For an overview of Janito, see the [Introduction](../index.md).
-For setup instructions, see the [Installation Guide](installation.md).
+This guide explains how to start using Janito after installation.
+For an overview, see the [Introduction](../index.md).
+For setup, see the [Installation Guide](installation.md) and [Configuration Guide](configuration.md).

-## 💡 Quickstart
+## Quickstart

 After installing Janito, you can use it from the command line or launch the web interface: